OkayHughes/open-lab-notebook/src/posts/cesm/2022_05_05_greatlakes.md

 </pre>
 </details>

-and run this script in the root directory of the ESMF source (which for me is `/home/owhughes/esmf/esmf-ESMF_8_1_1` ).
+and run this script in the root directory of the ESMF source (which for me is `/home/owhughes/esmf/esmf-ESMF_8_1_1`).

 Once this is built I run `find ~+ -name "esmf.mk"` (note: this uses a bash-specific idiom).
 For me this returns `/home/owhughes/esmf/esmf-ESMF_8_1_1/lib/libO/Linux.intel.64.openmpi.default/esmf.mk`.

-Once I add `export ESMFMKFILE="/home/owhughes/esmf/esmf-ESMF_8_1_1/lib/libO/Linux.intel.64.openmpi.default/esmf.mk"` to my `${CASE_DIR}/bash.source` file, and run `source bash.source`, this resolves the error for this sectino.
+Once I add `export ESMFMKFILE="/home/owhughes/esmf/esmf-ESMF_8_1_1/lib/libO/Linux.intel.64.openmpi.default/esmf.mk"` to my `${CASE_DIR}/bash.source` file, and run `source bash.source`, this resolves the error for this section.

-## Fixing a bug in the FMS makefile.cesm
+## Fixing a bug in the FMS Makefile.cesm

 Once the previous modifications are made, I get the following error messages when I attempt to run `./case.build`